 So just, just reading material, if you ever miss some of this Mary spends a great amount of time getting that tuned up.
 So, there’s just good resources out there, but that’s how you reach us.
 [00:22:00] Well, I’m, we’re located in, we’re sorry.
 We’re located in Fort worth, Texas.
 Uh, so 6 0 3 east Belknap downtown, been across from the family courthouse for over 20 years.

-I’m looking forward to more of these conversations, Justin Sizemore, the host.
+I’m looking forward to more of these conversations, Justin Sisemore, the host.
 In your best interest, follow the podcast.
 So you don’t miss any shows and share with others.
 Fill be glad you did.
 I Patrice Sikora.
 And let’s talk again later.
-Thank you for listening to in your best interest with Texas divorce attorney and entrepreneur, Justin Sizemore, the content presented here is provided for information only and should not be construed as legal tax or financial advice.
+Thank you for listening to in your best interest with Texas divorce attorney and entrepreneur, Justin Sisemore, the content presented here is provided for information only and should not be construed as legal tax or financial advice.

 Click the follow button to be notified when new episodes become available.